Travel Tips

 Extra Eye Glasses, Sun Glasses

-Personal Prescriptions and/or Medication, Cough drops, Vitamin C or other cold prevention remedies.
+Cough drops, Vitamin C or other cold prevention remedies.
+Note: Vitamin C is helpful in preventing colds due to temperature and environmental changes.

 Camera with extra batteries and film or memory sticks.

 Small amount of Euros ordered from your bank to hold you over until you can exchange money at a local bank.
-Cash in dollars.
-(Suggest $500 cash per person)
+Usually the 1st day.

 Traveler’s checks for emergencies or as a backup.